-I can now show you some old photo examples in from this wonderful old album, there are some treasures in here and most in need of some photographic repair.
-It contains postcard style prints from photographic studios in the 1920’s, smaller more modern prints on thinner, fragile paper.
-Some are sepia toned and others just plain black and white.
+Let us take a look inside an old photograph album.
+There are some treasures in here and most in need of some photographic repair.
+It contains postcard style prints from photographic studios in the 1920s, smaller more modern prints on thinner, fragile paper.
+Some are sepia-toned and others just plain black and white.

-In the photographers studios in 1910 – 1920 they may have used powder flash guns or depending on the set up natural light.
+In the photographer’s studios in 1910 – 1920 they may have used powder flash guns or depending on the set up natural light.
 The cameras still used relatively long exposures times which caused the subject to be become blurred on film.
 It would only take a blink at the wrong time or a wriggle and a ghostly blur would occur.
-In some group portraits this is evident where eyes show much paler and greyer than everyone else’s, or where the focus appear to be very soft on just one persons face.
-Powder flash would go some way to eliminating this as would flash bulbs when they were introduced nearer 1925-1930.
+In some group portraits, this is evident where eyes show much paler and greyer than everyone else’s, or where the focus appears to be very soft on just one person’s face.
+Powder flash would go some way to eliminating this as would flashbulbs when they were introduced nearer 1925-1930.

 Image-Restore bringing photo repair to the uk and surrey